This vegan buttermilk recipe is made with only two ingredients, one glass, and 10 minutes of your time.

 🥬 Is buttermilk vegan?

-Buttermilk is traditional milk with higher acid content.
+Buttermilk is traditional milk with a higher acid content.
 In vegan baking, it gives an amazingly tart taste and helps to leaven them.

 It is not vegan, but it is very easy to make your own vegan buttermilk substitute with only 2 staple ingredients.